 To establish legally who the child's parents are.

 Usually, to approve a parenting plan and/or set child support.
-(See the explanations of these terms below.)

 you ask for services

 the child gets welfare benefits